Prugna21/memoQ/README.md

 ---

-## Performance Optimization
+## Performance Optimisation

 - For large projects, split files to avoid slowdowns.
 - Clear cache and temporary files periodically.
-- Optimize your translation memories e.g. by removing duplicates.
+- Optimise your translation memories e.g. by removing duplicates.

 ---